 Hint: It’s great to ask this question even before finalizing the sale.
 It may be the case that your potential customers are looking for something different than their chosen product is.

 If you have other products that would much better suit their needs, it’s great to navigate them towards them before it’s too late and they get disappointed with a product that was not designed for what they actually need.

 7. How would you rate the value for money of the product?

-Hint: it’s great to ask your Customers this questions after they spend a little while with your product.
+Hint: It’s great to ask your customers these questions after they spend a little while with your product.
 It may be a follow-up after a finalized purchase, e.g. two weeks or one month after the sale.

 8. How easy is it to navigate our website?

 This is a must-have question to use when there are any changes in the design of your website.
 What you may consider innovative, easy, and user-friendly, maybe not so much for your customers.

 Take into consideration any feedback you receive.
 Unheard complaints from your users may result in their churn, so make sure they are happy with what they see and find on your website.